thearjunkv/asura-forms/README.md

-# Form Alchemist
+# asura-forms

-A customizable React form builder with a drag-and-drop interface.
-The library provides a `Builder` component for building forms and a `Render` component for rendering and validating them dynamically.
-You can create, edit, and save forms with ease using JSON data.
+A React form builder with a drag-and-drop interface.
+The library provides a `FormLab` component for building forms and a `Manifest` component for rendering and validating them dynamically.

 ## Features

 -   Drag-and-drop interface for building forms
 -   Support for various form elements like inputs, checkboxes, radio buttons, etc.
 -   Dynamic form rendering with validation
--   Ability to save and load form data in JSON format
 -   Easy integration with your existing React project

 ## Installation